1. Home

 • You are tasked with hiring the next pharmacy technician.
 What qualities would you look for in a pharmacy tech?

-• A patient is at the pickup window and it becomes apparent that English is not her primary language and she is struggling to understand you.
+• A patient is at the pickup window, and it becomes apparent that English is not her primary language, and she struggles to understand you.
 She is starting on a new injectable medication for her chronic migraines.
 What do you do?

 • Why did you choose to pursue a career as a pharmacist?